turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 choose to ship the power supply strong enough to handle all those cases and still have some breathing space.

+### Why only 8GB eMMC?
+I need more storage!

+Omnia NG comes with an 8GB irreplaceable eMMC.
+It is and will be for the foreseeable future enough for Turris OS and should be good enough for most of our users.
+If you need more space or faster storage, you can easily place an NVMe drive in one of the M.2 slots.
+Omnia NG can even boot directly from it.

+## Why only 2GB of RAM?

+Although we would like to have more breathing space as well, 2GB are the best we could reasonably do.
+Our platform of choice uses a 32-bit memory controller and is thus very limited in this regard.
+Unfortunately, at the time of design, there was no other SoC available that would offer comparable network performance, support more RAM and still would fall into the same price-point ballpark.
+And from the routing perspective, it is more than enough.

 ### My display is broken, it keeps turning off

 There is a screen saver mode enabled by default on the display.
 The display has a